Wondering if you can claim a tax refund or need to submit a tax return? Use our online tools to find out if you're owed money by HMRC.

 Healthcare Tax Refunds

-Your employer might already cover some of your travel expenses.
-Don't worry, we're experts and we know HMRC's rules inside and out.
-We'll get back tax you're owed and never claim anything you're not entitled to.
-That way, you get the most out of your healthcare worker tax refund and still stay in the taxman's good books!
+Tax refund claims can get complicated when your employer already covers some of your costs.
+At RIFT, our tax experts know HMRC's rules inside and out.
+We'll get back the tax you're owed and never claim anything you're not entitled to.
+That way, you get the most out of your yearly healthcare tax refunds and still stay in the taxman's good books!

 Ex-Military Offshore Healthcare